 The rise of evolution has produced many advocates of the "day-age theory."
-This theory teaches that the creation days of Genesis 1 are not in fact 24-hour days, but rather periods of time.
+This theory teaches that Genesis 1's creation days are not 24-hour days but rather periods of time.

 Advocates of the day-age theory are numerous.
-Many since Philo (Allegorical Interpretation of Genesis 2- 3 1.2) have followed the day-age view of the six days of creation (e.g., Bush, Notes on Genesis, 1:32; E. J. Young, In the Beginning, 43; Gleason Archer, Encyclopedia of Bible Difficulties, 58-65; Watchtower Bible & Tract Society, Let God Be True, 167-70).
-Both the literal twenty-four hour day view and the day-age perspective acknowledge that the term "day" refers to various lengths of time depending upon context.
-For brief surveys of the history of the two major theories and their advocates see Davis A. Young, Christianity and the Age of the Earth, 11-67, with recent advocates listed on pages 57-59, 63 (day-age/old earth) and 64-65 (literal day/young earth).
-This book is a thorough and recent defense of the belief that the earth is extremely old (his refutation of the young earth model is summarized on p.
+Many since Philo (Allegorical Interpretation of Genesis 2-3 1.2) have followed the day-age view of the six days of creation (e.g., Bush, Notes on Genesis, 1:32; E. J. Young, In the Beginning, 43; Gleason Archer, Encyclopedia of Bible Difficulties, 58-65; Watchtower Bible & Tract Society, Let God Be True, 167-70).
+The literal twenty-four-hour day view and the day-age perspective both acknowledge that "day" refers to various lengths of time depending on context.
+For brief surveys of the history of the two major theories and their advocates, see Davis A. Young, Christianity and the Age of the Earth, 11-67, with recent advocates listed on pages 57-59, 63 (day-age/old earth) and 64-65 (literal day/young earth).
+This book is a thorough and recent defense of the belief that the world is ancient (his refutation of the young earth model is summarized on p.
 149).
-Young, himself a creationist geologist, also evaluates scientific (pp. 69-131) and philosophical/apologetic (pp. 133-64) considerations.
+Young, a creationist geologist, also evaluates scientific (pp. 69-131) and philosophical/apologetic (pp. 133-64) considerations.
 Biblical concerns are addressed in his book Creation and the Flood.

-Several points are advocated to support this position:
+Several points are advocated to support the Day-Age view:

-"Day" is used in a non-literal sense in Genesis 2:4: "This is the account of the heavens and the earth when they were created, in the day that the LORD God made earth and heaven" (NASB).
-In its most literal sense, here "day" is used of a period of six 24-hour days.
-"Day" also refers to 12-hour (not 24hour) days of sunlight in verses 5, 14, 16, and 18.
+1. "Day" is used in a non-literal sense in Genesis 2:4: "This is the account of the heavens and the earth when they were created, in the day that the LORD God made earth and heaven" (NASB).
+In its most literal sense, "day" is used here for six 24-hour days.
+"Day" also refers to 12-hour (not 24-hour) days of sunlight in verses 5, 14, 16, and 18.
 Other passages use the word "day" in a non-literal sense (Isa.
 11:16; BDB 399).

-Response: The fact that the term can be used in a non-literal way or that it is actually used that way elsewhere does not argue for its use in Genesis 1.
-The context must be the guide for how to interpret it, so this argument is inconclusive alone.
-One can see that both the 2:4 reference and the 12-hour uses of "day" appear without a numerical adjective before them, and thus are not parallel uses to the formula "first day... second day, etc." See the comments on the next page as well.
+Response: The fact that the term can be used non-literally or is used that way elsewhere does not argue for its use in Genesis 1.
+The context must guide how to interpret it, so this argument is inconclusive alone.
+One can see that both the 2:4 reference and the 12-hour uses of "day" appear without a numerical adjective before them and thus are not parallel uses to the formula "first day... second day, etc." See the comments on the next page as well.